AadityaParashar0901/Breakout/README.md

 * Shooting Paddle
 * Big Paddle

-New Powerups are unlocked at levels 5, 10, 15, 20.
+New Powerups are unlocked at levels 2, 4, 6, 8, 10.

+## Bonus Points:
+These points are gained by combo, or reaching a new level.
+These points add to the power up time.